 Check the basics first

-A common cause of a washing machine not taking any water in is either a kinked fill hose, or the tap becoming faulty whereby you switch it on but the valve inside doesn't turn.
-Another common cause is the tap getting accidentally switched off and people not realising.
-Other causes can be wiring faults, water valve faults, PCBs or pressure system faults.
+A common cause of a washing machine not taking in any water is either a kinked fill hose, or the tap becoming faulty (or even accidentally turned off).
+Some of the easy fit self-tapping taps can become clogged up inside, others can jam inside so you turn it on but unbeknown to you, the valve inside doesn’t turn.

 - Carefully pull the washing machine out (What’s the best way to pull a washing machine out?)